Skip to main content

 Fundamentals

 You follow your protocol with precision, meticulously adhering to the prescribed dosages and timings, yet the results can feel inconsistent.
 You may find yourself wondering if something as routine as your morning meal could be the unseen variable influencing your progress.
-The interaction between what you eat and the you take is a fundamental, often overlooked, element of your biological recalibration.
+The interaction between what you eat and the oral hormones you take is a fundamental, often overlooked, element of your biological recalibration.
 This relationship is a critical piece of the puzzle in understanding your own systems to reclaim vitality.

 Think of your digestive system as a dynamic, intelligent environment.
 It is a complex and active space, where conditions change dramatically in response to food.
 The presence of a meal alters acidity, triggers the release of digestive enzymes and bile, and modifies the speed at which contents move through the system.